jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 -   Fill out the forms (you'll need your hub address) and generate your ID/Secret.

-To enable GitHub authentication, add the following to your `config.yml`:
+To enable GitHub authentication, your `config.yaml` should contain the following
+configuration:

 ```yaml
 hub: